How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 Lesson 4: Memory vs Duration is a Trade-off

-After testing several memory configurations, doubling memory from 128MB to 256MB roughly halved duration at similar cost — so 256MB ended up being the sweet spot for this workload.
-Going higher cost more without proportional speedup.
+Lambda allocates CPU in proportion to memory, so doubling memory from 128MB to 256MB roughly halves duration at similar cost — which makes 256MB a reasonable sweet spot for this kind of workload.
+Going higher costs more without proportional speedup.

 Lesson 5: Boto3 Retries Need Configuration

-Default Boto3 retry config caused timeout issues during AWS service hiccups.
+The default Boto3 retry config can lead to timeout issues during AWS service hiccups.

 Custom retry configuration: